 Every graduate student must have a major professor.
 This is a mutually agreed upon relationship between the student and faculty.
+For all MS and PhD students, the major (or co-major) professor must be a faculty member whose primary appointment is in ABE.
 The role of the major professor is to act as a mentor to the student in all aspects of graduate study including research and guide the student's professional development.
 Most students who have accepted assistantship positions have already identified a major professor as explained in the admission letter.
 Master of Engineering students may be assigned the DOGE as their major professor to help guide their course selections, or they may choose a different major professor.
 Information about the responsibilities and expectations of the major professor can be found in section 6.4.1 of the Graduate College Handbook